Home Privacy Policy Feedback Link to us Site Map Forums

-Excel: Two-Dimensional Lookup (Example #4)
+MS Excel: Two-Dimensional Lookup (Example #4)

-Question: In Excel, I want to match the values in two columns on sheet A (size and frequency) to a column and a row on sheet B (size and frequency) to return a value on sheet B.
+Question: In Microsoft Excel, I want to match the values in two columns on sheet A (size and frequency) to a column and a row on sheet B (size and frequency) to return a value on sheet B.

 For example, size=2 and frequency=2 on Sheet A would return $23.00 from the chart on Sheet B (size=2, frequency=2).
 I would like to have these values displayed in Column D on sheet A.

 Answer: In effect, what we are trying to do is perform a 2-dimensional lookup in Excel.
-To find a value in Excel based on both a column and row value, you will need to use both the vlookup function and the match function.
+To find a value in Excel based on both a column and row value, you will need to use both the VLOOKUP function and the MATCH function.

-Let's take a look at an example.
+Let's look at an example.

 Download Excel spreadsheet (as demonstrated below)